GC-DRI/text-analysis/sections/built-in.md

 ![code](../images/for_loop_tokens.png)

-Another way to perform the same action more tersely is to use what's called a **list comprehension**.
+Another way to perform the same action more tersely is to use what's called a [list comprehension](https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions).
 A list comprehension is a shorter, faster way to write a for-loop, but is syntactically a little more difficult to read (for a human).
 But, in this case, it's much faster to process:

 ```python
 text1_tokens= [t.lower() for t in text1 if t.isalpha()]